 Special committees are appointed by the Faculty Senate Steering Committee annually, but under no circumstances may an individual be appointed to a special committee for more than three consecutive years.
 Special committees normally cease to exist after one year; however, justification for their continued existence may be submitted to and approved by the Steering Committee.
-Special committees shall be listed in Special Advisory Committees, published by the provost.
+Special committees shall be listed in Special Advisory Committees, published by the provost; this document may also include committees appointed by various administrative units.